Child Friendly Cities Initiative: FAQs

 A child rights approach is guided by the following overarching CRC principles:

-3. Life, survival and development: Every child has a right to life and each child and young person should enjoy the same opportunities to safety, health, growth and development.
-From birth to adulthood, children and young people develop in many different ways — physically, emotionally, socially, spiritually and intellectually — and different professionals should work together to help make this happen.
+- Survival and development: Every child and young person should enjoy the same opportunities to safety, health, growth and development.
+Throughout their life, children and young people develop in many different ways — physically, emotionally, socially, spiritually and intellectually — and different professionals should work together to ensure that children survive and develop to their full potential.

 Children also have the right to be directed and guided in the exercise of their rights by caregivers, parents and community members, in line with children’s evolving capacities.